seeeebaaaa/karel_learns_c_cl/README.md

 > IMPORTANT: field1 must be either on the right sid eof field2 or under field2
 ##### Beeper
 The beepers are stored in the array `beeper[][3]`.
 Each beeper is another array with 3 elements: `{fieldY,fieldX,numberOfBeepers}`. `numberOfBeepers` is th eamount of beepers stored on this field.
+#### Alternative way of 'writing' your world.
+You can use the given `WorldName.w` files too!
+By using the `worldGen.js` file with e.g. Node.js you can convert the `.w` files into finished c-code to avoid typing this step all by hand (quite handy if the worlds already exit and are quite complex).
+For this to work, you need to open `worldGen.js` and copy in your own file path to the `.w` file under the comment in the `readFileSync()` function.
+The first paramter is your path (full or relative) to the `.w` file, so change that one.
+Now run the `worldGen.js` file and copy the given code into your `void worldYourWorldName(){}` function.
 #### Adding it to the Selection
 To add your world to the world selection go into the `void loadWorld()` function and under `//world selection:` youll find plenty of if-elseif statements.
 To add your world paste
 ```c